tristanpenman/yolo-rknn/README.md

 ### Directory Structure

-Printing out the directory tree using `tree` should look something like this:
+Once you've constructed a dataset, printing out the directory tree using `tree` should look something like this:

 ```
 % tree . -L 3